Wang-yxing/GeneDR/README.md

 This is a project about drug-disease link prediction.

-The code will be uploaded soon.
+Datasets will be uploaded soon.